nezarat/MessageTunnel/README.md

 # MessageTunnel

-Very simple and lightweight message tunnel for sending and receiving events between components in ReactJS
+Very simple and lightweight message tunnel for sending and receiving events between components in ReactJS.

+I dont like complex libs for such a simple things, therefore I developed this library in some minutes :) Enjoy!

-## How to install
+## How to install?

 download latest MT.js and save it into your src folder!
 Done!
 No dependency!
 100% standalone and just about 100 lines of code!

-## How to Use it
+## How to use it?

 1- Import it!